OFS/ofs.github.io/docs/hw/d5005/dev_guides/afu_dev/ug_dev_afu_d5005.md

 ```

-5. To test the AFU in actual hardware, load the ```hello_world.gbs``` to the D5005 card.
-For this step to be successful, the D5005 FIM must have already been loaded to the D5005 card following the steps described in Section 2 of this document.
+5. To test the AFU in actual hardware, load the ```hello_world.gbs``` to the Intel® FPGA PAC D5005 card.
+For this step to be successful, the Intel® FPGA PAC D5005 FIM must have already been loaded to the Intel® FPGA PAC D5005 card following the steps described in Section 2 of this document.

 ```bash
   $ cd $OFS_ROOTDIR/work_d5005/hello_world_synth